restic/restic.net/content/_index.md

  * If you would like to **chat** about restic with other users there is also the IRC channel `#restic` on `irc.freenode.net`, which you can [access through your browser](https://kiwiirc.com/nextclient/irc.freenode.net/restic) if you don't have an IRC client installed.
  * For **other project related inquiries** (**not** support requests), feel free to just write an e-mail to `alexander@bumpern.de` :)

-**Important**: If you discover something that you believe to be a possible critical security problem, please do **not** open a GitHub issue but send an email directly to alexander@bumpern.de.
-If possible, please encrypt your email using PGP ([0xD3F7A907](https://pgp.mit.edu/pks/lookup?op=get&search=0x91A6868BD3F7A907)).
+**Important**: If you discover something that you believe to be a possible critical security problem, please do **not** open a GitHub issue but send an email directly to `alexander@bumpern.de`.
+If possible, please encrypt your email using PGP ([CF8F18F2844575973F79D4E191A6868BD3F7A907](gpg-key-alex.asc)).

 ## Talks